Logan1brown/GoogleDB/RETROSPECTIVE.md

 3. Keep code history clean and meaningful
 4. Document both what code does AND why it does it that way

+3. Naming Pattern Issues
+   - Using identical names for different components (e.g., multiple forms named "load_form")
+   - Leading to runtime errors and confusion
+   - Making code harder to debug and maintain
+   - Need for more descriptive and unique names

 ## Critical Incidents and Lessons

 ### Directory Management Incident (2025-03)